AndersonUyekita/ND111_data_science_foundations_02/04-Chapter04/02-Lesson_02/README.md

     * mean is pulled to the tail
     * median stays close to the mode
     * Amount of drug left in your bloodstream over time, distribution of wealth, human athletic abilities.

+>Side note: If you aren't sure if your data are normally distributed, there are plots called normal quantile plots and statistical methods like the Kolmogorov-Smirnov test that are aimed to help you understand whether or not your data are normally distributed.
+Implementing this test is beyond the scope of this class, but can be used as a fun fact.

 ### Outliers